 As an equestrian who does not check any boxes regarding what I do (or don’t do) with my horses, I often receive a lot of questions about what I actually think about [insert stuff].
 So let me tell you about life with a 1200kg (2650lbs) horse and what I think about riding without a bit.

 Seeing as liberty, freedom and bitless bridles is the main equestrian trend on Instagram (along with being vegan, and doing crossfit and yoga *cough, stereotypes, sorry!*), my comment section has since day one been filled with “why don’t you ride Lillen bitless?” and “you are hurting him with a bit like that”.

 The first typical comment is a totally fair question to ask, which I am happy to answer!
 The second typical comment is one of those I really want to answer as sarcastic as I can, because it shows how brainwashed and/or uneducated people are when it comes to the horse’s mouth.

 I also get this slightly bad taste in my mouth if I see someone comment “bitless! thank god you’ve seen the light!” on a post where Lillen is pictures with a bitless bridle, because I’m pretty sure my next picture will be of him wearing a snaffle or a pretty massive curb.
 The only light I have seen is the one who tells me to not close off any options.
 I know I was going to talk about bitless bridles, but let me just make one thing clear about bits:

-A bit cannot hurt a horse.
+A well balanced, smooth mouthpiece bit, cannot hurt a horse.